jsonking/jsonking.github.io/_posts/2019-12-22-mongodb-spring-auth-provider.markdown

 }
 ```
 The constructor has two arguments: the mongoDB connection string and a `MongoDBClientFactory`.
-The `MongoDBClientFactory` is a wrapper around the static `MongoClients.create` method to make testing easier:
+The `MongoDBClientFactory` is a simple wrapper around the static `MongoClients.create` method to make testing easier:

 ```java
 @Configuration